Do you need an ebook reader when you have a phone or tablet with an ebook app?

 The advantage of mobile

-In the past, the small screen sizes of an Apple or Android device made an ebook reader app an uncomfortable reading experience.
+In the past, the small screen sizes of an Apple iPhone, iPod touch or Android device made an ebook reader app an uncomfortable reading experience.

 But now with the availability and popularity of larger screen sizes and much higher resolution, an ereader app can make reading ebooks on a phone a practical alternative.

-Reading apps also offer much more flexibility because you can access both paid and free books from a range of retailers and websites and take advantage of special offers.
+Reading apps also offer much more flexibility because you can access both paid and free books from a range of retailers and websites and take advantage of special offers when buying books.

 Ebooks can all be stored on your Android, iOS or any other device so that you can access them all at any time.